AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

 0. Connect the nRF52840 board to the USB port of your machine.

-0. Because NCS uses a different Zephyr version, it is necessary to change our Zephyr workspace, it is handled by using a different manifest file.
+0. Because NCS uses a *west-nrf.yml* file, it is necessary to change our Zephyr workspace, it is handled by using a different manifest file.
 Set West manifest path to *Anjay-zephyr-client/demo*, and manifest file to *west-nrf.yml* and do *west update*.

     ```